Balsam of Peru: Harvesting and processing

 Balsam of Peru is obtained by using rags to soak up the resin after strips of bark are removed from the trunk of Myroxylon balsamum var. pereirae, boiling the rags and letting the balsam sink in water.
 The balsam is an aromatic dark-brown oily fluid.

 Composition

 Balsam of Peru contains 25 or so different substances, including cinnamein, cinnamic acid, cinnamyl cinnamate, benzyl benzoate, benzoic acid, and vanillin.
 It also contains cinnamyl alcohol, cinnamaldehyde, farnesol, and nerolidol.
 A minority of it, approximately 30–40%, contains resins or esters of unknown composition.

 Uses

 Balsam of Peru is used in food and drink for flavoring, in perfumes and toiletries for fragrance, and in medicine and pharmaceutical items for healing properties.
+Its aroma is described as sweet, balsamic, vanilla, woody, powdery, and resinous.

 In some cases, it is listed on the ingredient label of a product by one of its various names.
 Naturally occurring ingredients may contain substances identical to or very closely related to balsam of Peru.